Purpose of an Assessment Policy

 Each year our school is evaluated by the State of Florida and assigned a school grade.
 The last eleven years our school has continued to maintain a grade of A. The grade is based on three factors:

-1. Percentage of students meeting high standards (FCAT Level 3 and above ) in reading, math, science, and writing,
+1. Percentage of students meeting high standards (FSA Level 3 and above ) in reading/writing, math, and science

-2. Percentage of students making learning gains in reading and math, and
+2. Percentage of students making learning gains in reading and math

 3. Adequate progress of the lowest 25% in the school.